jundalisay/spblist/content/en/material/fallacies/einstein.md

 > By pegging time to light, the 2 Elements of spacetime and aether are lost forever

+The worst damage is the sheer amount of human brainpower wasted trying to build useful theories on top of Relativity.

+{{< i s="/graphics/physics/einstein.jpg" a="Einstein" >}}

+String theory, supersymmentry, loop quantum gravity, smashing atoms to look for axions and wimps, these have drained effort and resources for nothing.

+It's better to have done nothing for 100 years rather than work so hard and waste resources just to achieve the same nothing.

 ### Kant (and Mathematics) is to Blame

 But the fallacy of Einstein is really just a follower of Kant, who is the real factory of fallacy.